jengalas/bwaf-bbw/about/boardandstaff.md

   - title: Ebbie Wisecarver
     title_role: Trustee
     image: "/v1643050566/Ebbie_Headshot_ytuxeq.jpg"
-    description: "Ebbie is currently the SVP, Global Head of Design at WeWork as well as the executive sponsor for the Women of WeWork.
-She joined WeWork in 2015 and has held positions of increasing responsibility with a specialization in launching new markets; Designer/DPM for Australia; Design Director of Asia, Australia, and India; and Head of Project Delivery for WeWork Japan.
-She returned to the US in early 2019 to take on the Global Head of Design role with a focus on driving innovation, improving standards, processes and refining the product offering.
-Before WeWork, Ebbie worked at Diller, Scofidio + Renfro New York where she worked on diverse projects such as the Columbia University Medical School, the Columbia Business School, Wishard Pavilion in Indianapolis, and the Washington Monument grounds competition at the National Mall in Washington DC.
-Previously, she worked for Steven Holl Architects in New York, a firm she joined in 2006.
-Ebbie holds a Master of Architecture from the University of Pennsylvania.
-She has participated in numerous traveling exhibitions and fellowships, including a competitive summer internship at Takenaka Corporation in Osaka, Japan.  \n\n \n "
+    description: "Ebbie Wisecarver is senior vice president, head of global design, at WeWork.
+Since joining the company in 2015, she has held multiple positions, including architect and development project manager for Australia, design director of Asia, Australia and India, and head of project delivery for WeWork Japan.
+      \ Previously, Wisecarver held positions at prestigious design firms Diller, Scofidio + Renfro New York and Steven Holl Architects.
+She holds a Master of Architecture from the University of Pennsylvania and has participated in numerous traveling exhibitions and fellowships, including a competitive summer internship at Takenaka Corporation in Osaka, Japan.
+A strong advocate for gender equality, Wisecarver currently serves as the executive sponsor of the company's employee resource group, Women of WeWork. \n \n "
   - title: Phoebe Yee, AIA
     title_role: Trustee
     image: "/v1618329168/Yee-722x349_dsjmio.jpg"